Unconstrained learning of networked nonlinear systems via free parametrization of stable interconnected operators: Introduction

 When dealing with linear models, incremental $L_2$-boundedness~\cite{koelewijn2021incremental} can be enforced by imposing Linear Matrix Inequality (LMI) constraints.
 This approach has been extended to certain families of non-linear systems via the Linear Parameter Varying framework \cite{koelewijn2021incremental}.
 In system identification, this means that if we want to enforce incremental $L_2$-boundedness we end up with a constrained optimization problem.
 However, this is not desirable for several reasons such as poor scalability, feasibility issues, and computational efficiency.

 With this in mind, in this paper, we introduce a new parametrization of distributed incremental $L_2$-bounded operators.
 The parameterization is free in the sense that for any value of the parameters, the resulting distributed operator is incrementally $L_2$-bounded.
-Consequently, this parametrized set of operators can be applied to system identification without the need to impose additional constraints for incremental $L_2$-boundedness, hence allowing one to solve an unconstrained optimization problem via unconstrained gradient descent methods.
-This approach paves the way for the utilization of parametrized families of highly non-linear recursive operators, embedding neural networks.
-The rationale behind this choice is that they can be trained very efficiently in an unconstrained setting with standard backpropagation and unconstrained gradient descent methods.
+Consequently, this parametrized set of operators can be applied to system identification without the need to impose additional constraints for incremental $L_2$-boundedness, hence allowing one to solve an unconstrained optimization problem.